datagrok-ai/public/help/visualize/viewers.md

 ## Trellis

-Trellis plot are useful for finding the structure and patterns in complex data.
+Trellis plots are useful for finding the structure and patterns in complex data.
 A Trellis plot is a layout of smaller charts in a grid with consistent scales.
 Each smaller chart represents rows that belong to a corresponding category.
 The grid layout looks similar to a garden trellis, hence the name Trellis Chart.